A Faster Way to Share and Document Construction Site Photos

 Offer a 360° view for anyone off-site

-This allows clients, architects, remote supervisors, consultants, trades, you name it, to “walk through” the site before stepping foot, physically, on it.
+Clients, architects, remote supervisors, consultants, and trades can “walk through” the site before they ever set foot on it.

 Construction projects generate a huge amount of visual documentation.
-SeekBeak helps teams keep it all sorted by project, building area, date, floor, phase, survey type, or whatever else you’d like to label it as.
+SeekBeak helps teams keep it all sorted by project, building area, date, floor, phase, survey type, or whatever labels make sense.

-Collections and scene grouping allow you to create clear, labeled structures so your team can always find the right image.
+Collections and scene grouping let you build clear, labeled structures so your team can always find the right image.

 This is especially helpful for: